WynterJones/wynter-code/_AUDIT/COMPOST.md

 ---

 ## Composted Ideas

+### System-Wide Whispr Flow Clone
+A system-wide speech-to-text tool similar to Whispr Flow.
+Capture voice input from anywhere and have it automatically transcribed and pasted at your cursor position.
+> **Why rejected (2025-12-26):** No longer pursuing this idea

 ### Plugin Architecture
 Refactor 25+ tools into a plugin system with manifests, dynamic registration, and lazy loading.